INDElab/conversationkg/README2.md

 ### Installation

 Requires Python>=3.6 and Python pip.
-No virtual environment needed (and not tested), creates a local site-packages installation.
+No virtual environment needed (and not tested), creates a local site-packages installation by default.

 Steps:
  1. clone this repository (e.g. by running `git clone https://github.com/pgroth/conversationkg.git` in a command-line interface)